PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 - No ONNX corpus or large-model conversion was run for this checkpoint, per the instruction to minimize conversion testing and prioritize improvement.

-Next work should characterize the bounded pseudo-LeakyRelu input family or one of the remaining shared-adapter/post-adapter Slice/Split/Add subfamilies.
+Next work should characterize one remaining shared-adapter/post-adapter Slice/Split/Add subfamily or isolate the quantized-post path.
 Keep recursive Add and mixed Swish/Add interactions in legacy until independently fixed.
 Do not begin with a Tier 0–4 corpus run, and do not create a pull request.

 The section below records the preceding rank-five checkpoint and remains as historical context.